sf-wdi-19-20/modules/w7_weekend_lab/README.md

-# Rails Review Minilab
+# Rails Review Minilab Blog

-Here's what rails is made for!
+Here's what Rails is made for!
 Build a straight up blog, quickly!

 ## Part 0: Deliverables and Planning